Peugeot 508 review - MPG, CO2 and running costs

-Despite its sleek looks, the Peugeot 508 shouldn’t cost an arm and a leg to run, offering reasonable economy and CO2 levels for competitive Benefit-in-Kind (BiK) company car tax ratings.
+Despite its sleek looks, the Peugeot 508 shouldn’t cost an arm and a leg to run, offering reasonable economy and CO2 levels.

-The more powerful 508s fall into groups 29 to 32 for the diesels and 28-34 for the petrols.
-By way of comparison, the Passat has the highest insurance group of 28.
+The more powerful 508s fall into groups 29 to 32 for the diesels and 28-34 for the petrols, while the plug-in hybrid falls into groups 31-33, depending on trim level.

-From launch, the Peugeot 508 has residuals in the 43-45 per cent range, which isn’t bad when you consider that the family hatchback class is falling out of favour with new car buyers.
-In comparison, the Vauxhall Insignia Grand Sport has values in the region of 34-41 per cent, with the VW Passat scoring similarly.
+The Peugeot 508 has average residuals of 42 per cent over three years and 36,000 miles, which isn’t bad when you consider that the family hatchback class is falling out of favour with new car buyers.
+The best performing model in the 508 range is the Sportswagon PHEV in GT trim, which holds onto around 47 per cent over the three year period.

 In this review

 - 1Peugeot 508 reviewThe sharply-styled Peugeot 508 is a stylish family car alternative, offering efficient plug-in hybrid tech and plenty of standard kit